DAEip2/arch-detached-header/README.md

 WARNING: All data on the boot partition, as well as any data on the main disk located after the OFFSET sector, will be permanently destroyed.
 The installation step by step:
 1. Boot the Installer: Boot into the official Arch Linux ISO (available at archlinux.org/download) using a flashing tool on a USB drive.
 Ensure your live system can access both the main disk and the boot partition.
 Ensure your live environment has an active internet connection (via Ethernet or Wi-Fi).
-2. Copy the 'script.sh' file from this repository into your live environment ('curl -O https://raw.githubusercontent.com/DAEip2/arch-detached-header/main/script.sh').
+2. Copy the 'main.sh' file from this repository into your live environment ('curl -O https://raw.githubusercontent.com/DAEip2/arch-detached-header/main/main.sh').
-3. Use the lsblk utility to find your drive paths, then update the 'MAIN_PART' and 'BOOT_PART' variables inside script.sh to match your actual system paths.
+3. Use the lsblk utility to find your drive paths, then update the 'MAIN_PART' and 'BOOT_PART' variables inside main.sh to match your actual system paths.
 If you want a system that can't be detected, you have to write 'dd if=/dev/urandom of=<PATH TO THE MAIN DISK (MAIN_DISK in code)> bs=100M status=progress'.
 This process can take a lot of time.
-4. Enter 'chmod +x ./script.sh'.
+4. Enter 'chmod +x ./main.sh'.
-5. Run the 'script.sh'.
+5. Run the 'main.sh'.
 6. Enter 'YES' when prompted.
 7. Enter your encryption password three times when prompted.
 8. Enter 'y' when prompted (this step is sometimes skipped).

-Once 'script.sh' finishes successfully, your new system will include:
+Once 'main.sh' finishes successfully, your new system will include:
 A base Arch Linux installation.
 Standart linux kernel.
 US locale and keymap configuration.